BenakbaReda/enima-user-auth-server/readme.md

-# Deploy `json-server` to `{{ free hosting site }}`
+# Deploy `json-server with json-server-auth` to `{{ free hosting site }}`

-> Instructions how to deploy the full fake REST API [json-server](https://github.com/typicode/json-server) to various free hosting sites.
+> Instructions how to deploy the full fake REST API   to various free hosting sites.
 Should only be used in development purpose but can act as a simpler database for smaller applications.

 * [**Create your database**](#create-your-database)
 * [Deploy to **Heroku**](#deploy-to-heroku)